oliverye7/gRPC_image_rotation_service/README.md

 # gRPC Image Rotation Serice

 Hi!
 My name is Oliver Ye, a student at UC Berkeley dual majoring in Electrical Engineering & Computer Science + Business Administration.
 This technical challenge was really fun and fresh for me, especially since I'd never used (or even heard of) most of the skills and tools in this challenge.
-Using gRPC and Docker were both completely new to me, but I was definitely super stimulated by the challenge.
+Using gRPC and Docker were both completely new to me, but I was definitely super stimulated ane excited by the challenge.

 Hope you enjoy reading my code as much as I enjoyed working on this!